 - All hosepipes used for washing vehicles must have an automatic self-closing nozzle fitted;

 - Residents who use borehole or wellpoint water must register or re-register their boreholes and well points with the City.
 A new sign and certificate of appreciation will be provided to those who register new and re-register existing boreholes and well points, which must be displayed prominently.
 Although they are exempt from the watering time stipulations, users of borehole and well point water are encouraged to only water their gardens during the stipulated watering times according to the City’s by-laws.
-Full details on borehole and well point registration are available on the City’s website here.

 The City’s Water Saving Campaign encourages residents to make a personal commitment to saving water by downloading the Water Ambassador Pledge that is available on the new campaign website.
 The pledge places a responsibility on all water users to use water responsibly and report water wastage.